-6. PARK BRAKE CONTROL WIRE: The blue wire should supply a ground signal or a +12 signal to the light panel only when the park brake is applied.
-The blue wire is a single, loomed wire in a separate plug at the light panel.
-The plug is wired for a ground signal park brake switch.
+6. PARK BRAKE CONTROL WIRE: The blue wire should supply a ground signal or a +12 signal to the control box only when the park brake is applied.
+The blue wire is a single, wire in the six pin UML plug that connects to the control box.
+Very few vehicles use a +12 park brake signal.
+If a +12 signal is used, a +12 park brake control box must be ordered.

 GROUND SIGNAL PARK BRAKE: The existing wire to the park brake switch is cut and routed to the connectors on the end of the blue park brake wire harness.
-The connectors are labeled and must be connected accordingly for the system to function properly.
-Protect the connections with the shink tube that is supplied.
-Other wire terminals may be used on the end of the harness but DO NOT eliminate the diode arrangement.
+(See FIGURE 8) The connectors are labeled and must be connected accordingly for the system to function properly.
+Protect the connections with the shrink tube that is supplied.
+Other wire terminals may be used on the end of the harness, but DO NOT eliminate the diode arrangement.
 (See FIGURE 8)

 +12 PARK BRAKE: Eliminate the diode arrangemnent at the end of the blue park brake wire.
 (FIGURE 8) Splice the blue wire directly onto the wire from the park brake switch.
 Soldering with shrink tube is the preferred way to make this connection.
-A different park brake harness may be ordered for +12 park brake installations or the original plug can be rewired to work corrrectly.
-(See FIGURE 9)
+Remember, a different control box is needed if the signal is +12.

 7. THE MASTER WARNING LIGHT/BUZZER: A Master Warning Light should be used with all systems.
 A buzzer must be used with systems using straight acting jacks.
 The Master Warning Light should be mounted in the dash in a location highly visible to the driver.
 This light will warn the driver if any of the jacks are down when the ignition is turned to "ON".
 Drill a 1/2" hole at the desired location.
 Be sure to check for wires or other devices behind the surface before drilling.
 When installing the light itself, make sure the ignition is in the "OFF" position.
-With the ignition on +12 can be present at the warning light.

-When using a buzzer, the +12 power should come from the "ON" side of the ignition switch.
-The power for the panel should come from the "ACC" side of the ignition switch.
-(Refer to the MASTER LIGHT/BUZZER CONNECTION DIAGRAM).
-With all wiring complete, the light plate may now be mounted.
+With the ignition on, +12 can be present at the warning light.
+When using a buzzer, the +12 power for the buzzer should come from the "ON" side of the ignition switch.
+The power for the control box should come from the "ACC" side of the ignition switch.
+(Refer to the MASTER LIGHT/BUZZER CONNECTION DIAGRAM) With all wiring complete, the touch panel may now be mounted.

-8. MOUNTING THE SENSING UNIT: The Level Sensing Unit can be mounted above or below the surface as long as the "This Side Up" sticker (FIGURE 10) is facing up and the "Rear" arrow is pointing to the rear of the coach.
+8. MOUNTING THE SENSING UNIT: The Level Sensing Unit can be mounted above or below the surface as long as the "This Side Up" sticker (FIGURE 9) is facing up and the "Rear" arrow is pointing to the rear of the coach.
 The sensing unit must be mounted to a solid surface that will not flex.
 Do NOT mount the sensing unit near any heat-emitting items.
 Outside of the frame rails is preferred.
 The sensing unit must be at least 12" away from exhaust pipes or other high temperature components, and must not be in line of sight from these high temperature components.